vhscom/oathqr/README.md

 Copyright (C) 2022 VHS

-As with the original with which this work is based this app is released under the terms of the GPL-3.0-or-later license.
+This work is released under the terms of the GPL-3.0-or-later license.
 See the file COPYING in the source code for full license text.